sanderaernouts/tfs-build-tools/README.md

 # tfs-build-tools
 A PowerShell module to interact with the build service of Team Foundation Server (TFS).
 At this moment the module is focused on creating, retrieving and/or editing build definitions.
+If you experience any issues please log them under issues.
+Feel free to submit pull request to expand the functionality of this module.

 ##Available commandlets
 - Clear-WorkspaceMappings